 When The Best Quiet Mini Fridge Comes in Handy

 So, why would you want to use a miniature fridge instead of a full-sized one?
 It all comes down to accessibility.

-Mini-fridges are staples in dorm rooms, small apartments, and offices.
+Mini-fridges are staples in dorm rooms, small apartments, workshops and offices.
 Those spaces can’t accommodate a full-sized appliance.
 Miniature models are only a fraction of the size of your kitchen refrigerator.
 Thus, they can easily fit under desks, on top of tables, or even in small closets.